cangming/NeoKAIMyEntity/README.md

 ### Installation

-(1) Download appropriate jar file, and put it in mods folder.
+1. Download appropriate jar file, and put it in mods folder.
-(2) Run minecraft.
+2. Run minecraft.
-(3) If KAIMyEntity folder does't exist in Game directory, this mod will download a ZIP file and extract it.
+3. KAIMyEntity folder will be create and update content, e.g. shader, if needed.
-(4) If KAIMyEntitySaba.dll does't exist in Game directory, it will be downloaded.
+4. Overwrite DefaultAnim folder to ensure all motion exists and updated.
+You need to place you own custom motion file under your model folder.
-(5) Open KAIMyEntity folder, and copy and paste EntityPlayer folder.
+4. KAIMyEntitySaba.dll will be updated if needed.
-(6) Rename the copied EntityPlayer folder "EntityPlayer_(YourName)".
+5. Open KAIMyEntity folder, and copy and paste EntityPlayer folder.
- (e.g.) "EntityPlayer_Gengorou-C"
+6. Rename the copied EntityPlayer folder "EntityPlayer_(YourName)", e.g. "EntityPlayer_Gengorou-C"
-(7) Put 3D model files in EntityPlayer_(YourName) folder.
+7. Put 3D model files in EntityPlayer_(YourName) folder.
-(8) Rename the 3D model file "model.pmx" (or "model.pmd").
+8. Rename the 3D model file "model.pmx" (or "model.pmd").
-(9) Select world, and start the game.
+9. Select world, and start the game.

 ### Exmaple of directory tree